6D-pixel/block-explorer/README.md

 # App
 ![image](https://github.com/user-attachments/assets/4e940930-894e-4ebb-a4c3-00fa4f062b75)
 - Need to add your own api for this application to work in .env (alchemy api provider for blockchain)
+- The search does not work for now..
 # Ethereum Block Explorer

 The lessons this week covered the Ethereum JSON-RPC API and the `ethers.js` library giving us the ability to query the Ethereum blockchain and make transactions!